monero-project/monero/README.md

 ## Announcements

 - You can subscribe to an [announcement listserv](https://lists.getmonero.org) to get critical announcements from the Monero core team.
 The announcement list can be very helpful for knowing when software updates are needed.

-## Translations
-The CLI wallet is available in different languages.
-If you want to help translate it, see our self-hosted localization platform, Weblate, on [translate.getmonero.org]( https://translate.getmonero.org/projects/monero/cli-wallet/).
-Every translation *must* be uploaded on the platform, pull requests directly editing the code in this repository will be closed.
-If you need help with Weblate, you can find a guide with screenshots [here](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md).
-&nbsp;

-If you need help/support/info about translations, contact the localization workgroup.
-You can find the complete list of contacts on the repository of the workgroup: [monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).

 ## Coverage